islamso/fraud-detection-api/README.md

 ## 🧠 Problem Statement

-Credit card fraud is a major issue in financial systems.
+Credit card fraud is a major issue in modern financial systems, causing significant financial losses for banks and customers.
+It also affects trust and reliability in digital payment systems.
+So Detecting fraudulent transactions in real time is therefore a critical requirement
 The goal is to accurately identify fraudulent transactions while minimizing false positives.

+---

+## ⚙️ Solution Overview

+This system follows an end-to-end machine learning pipeline:

+- Data preprocessing and cleaning
+- Exploratory Data Analysis (EDA)
+- Feature engineering
+- Model training and evaluation
+- Hyperparameter tuning
+- Threshold optimization
+- Deployment as a REST API

 ---
 ## ⚙️ Tech Stack

 - Python 🐍